 (1) The difference between an Argument and a Discussion

 A discussion, or a dialogue, is an activity centred around the exploration and discovery of yet to be known or established points.
 Thus one discusses a point to see what logically follows or how it is illuminated by other points or facts.
 An argument is not a discussion, although a discussion would involve an argument.
-An argumentative posture is taken by someone who has a definite stance and uses premises to justify a position or conclusion which he already thinks is right or true.
+An argumentative posture is taken by someone who holds to a definite conclusion and uses premises to justify that conclusion which he already thinks is right or true.

 In this light I have often seen people simply repeat in various forms how much they dislike, disagree, or object to some conclusion without offering an argument of their own.
 Worse sometimes they complain that the person is committed to his position or thinks that he’s right.
-Of course I think I’m right.
+But if I am contending for a particular conclusion then of course I think I’m right.
 Why else would I argue for a position or hold to a conclusion than for the fact that I think it is right and true?
-Do you know of anyone who wilfully holds to a position which he thinks is wrong?
+Do you know of anyone who willfully holds to a position which he thinks is wrong?

 Thus when an argument is clearly stated and a conclusion justified with premises, one should engage the premises at once, not simply repeat that one doesn’t like the conclusions.
 However while one is committed to an argument, an argument normally occurs within the broader context of a discussion which is about exploration of yet unknown inferences or possible illumination in the light of unknown facts.
 Thus one arrives at some new conclusion or fact when one’s opponents brings new facts and inferences to the table and challenges one’s own conclusions.
 One either revises one’s conclusion or reconciles the contradictions brought to light, or refute the opponent’s premises.
 While one does, and ought to, hold one’s own position or conclusion firmly, one needs to be open to be corrected in the light of new facts and inferences which may arise in the course of one’s discussion.
 To always believe that one is right is not the same as to believe that one is always right.